Endura & Diversity

 We have always considered cycling to be an inclusive activity.
 Bikes are generally affordable, the roads are open to everybody, there is no tax to pay or fuel to buy and people are free to ride whenever they want, alone or in groups.
-And yet cycling is dominated by white people, particularly white males.
-We, and the cycle industry more broadly, need to do more to understand why this is and what we can do to make cycling more broadly appealing and accessible to the BIPOC/BAME community if it’s within our power.
+And yet cycling tends to be dominated by white able-bodied males.
+We, and the cycle industry more broadly, recognise that we need to do more to understand why this is and what we can do to make cycling more broadly appealing and accessible to all communities, irrespective of gender, ethnicity, disposable income or physical challenges.

 Becoming an ally with Richmond Cycling Corps

 Starting immediately in 2020, Endura will become a partner with Richmond Cycling Corps, a cycling-based nonprofit working to break the cycle of poverty for youth in public housing.
 For over nine-years the Richmond Cycling Corps has been working to bridge the behavioral and developmental gaps that are prevalent among youth in public housing.
 This has led to the creation of the Armstrong Bike Park and the Legacy Academy cycling team, one of United States’ first inner-city cycling team in Richmond, VA.
 Richmond Cycling Corps has similar ambitions as the Endura Lifecycle Charitable Trust in the UK but has much more reach into BIPOC/BAME communities.
 By extending our support and engagement into the US with such an organisation we will hope to learn how to be more effective in increasing engagement with cycling by BIPOC/BAME youth.